 Graphic design as a community is always there on the cutting edge, even if some designers refuse to be there with it.
 There’s no arguing that digital publishing is going to be a major part of design’s future and print designers can (and should) be a part of that.
 Advertisements aside, Adobe’s Digital Publishing Suite aims to make that as easy as possible.

-This month MyDesignShop is offering a beginner course in Adobe Digital Publishing Suite, a follow-up intermediate course, and the book Digital Publishing with Adobe InDesign CS6 for just over 100 dollars ($109 to be exact).
+beginner course in Adobe Digital Publishing Suite, a follow-up intermediate course, and the book Digital Publishing with Adobe InDesign CS6 for just over 100 dollars ($109 to be exact).
 This is a completely comprehensive package for starting in digital publishing!
 If you decided that you’re ready to jump into digital publishing like so many other designers, then this is exactly where you should start.

 Check out the Adobe Digital Publishing Collection from MyDesignShop here.